davidecavaliere/guess-the-number/README.md

 ### Last notice
 There may be around some code that I may forgot to clean coming from other projects or whatever.
 You're free to give a look around but consider that that may be old code or code wrote just to try things.
 So don't be too picky about that.
 Around thing I want to mention is the absense of code comment which has to reasons: the limited amount of time and the obviousness of the code itself.
+One last thing: you may want to give a look at the git history.

 Thanks for reading this untill the very end.